2019 IPMT Faculty

 Adam Blanning, MD, is certified in anthroposophic medicine and board-certified in family medicine, and has served on the faculty of New York Medical College and the University of Colorado School of Medicine.
-He founded and directs the Denver Center for Anthroposophic Therapies, which offers anthroposophic medicine, therapeutic eurythmy, art therapy and rhythmic massage.
-He works with Waldorf schools in Denver and Boulder, and serves as Training Director for PAAM.
-He is also the current president of AAMTA (Association for Anthroposophic Medicine and Therapy in America).
+Adam is the director for PAAM's training programs, including the IPMT.
+He founded and directs the Denver Center for Anthroposophic Therapies, which offers anthroposophic medicine, therapeutic eurythmy, anthroposophic nursing and rhythmical massage.
+He works with Waldorf schools in Denver and Boulder as a educational and developmental consultant.
+Adam is also the president of AAMTA (Association for Anthroposophic Medicine and Therapy in America), the umbrella.

 Carmen Hering, DO, integrates Anthroposophic Medicine with Osteopathic and Family Medicine in private practice in Albany, CA. She serves as adjunct faculty at Touro University College of Osteopathic Medicine in Vallejo, trains medical students in her office, teaches at the Bay Area Center for Waldorf Teach Training (BACWTT), and serves as faculty for the annual International Postgraduate Medical Training.

 Philip Incao, MD, is a family doctor, and had a solo primary care practice in Harlemville, New York.
 He was Medical Director at Camphill Copake for many years.
 He then practiced in Denver, and now practices part-time in Crestone, Colorado.
 Dr. Incao was one of the founders and first presidents of PAAM.
 He is a much sought-after mentor in the US and abroad, because of his extensive experience and depth of insight.
 He has taught and written about anthroposophic medicine widely.